 For this reason, it’s vital for teachers to nip such claims “in the bud,” so to speak, by taking action quickly and decisively by consulting an experienced sex crime defense attorney.

 The problem of jumping to conclusions when accusations have been made against a teacher isn’t just an American problem.
 Great Britain’s Association of Teachers and Lecturers (ATL) conducted a poll which found that the number of false allegations made by pupils was rising.
 The ATL reported that innocent teachers and school staff “are quitting their jobs after false allegations against them by pupils because they cannot cope with the stigma.”

 Even worse, school administrators tend to accept a student’s version of events immediately, without properly investigating.
 They may even put a teacher on administrative leave or report the teacher to law enforcement for criminal investigation.

 In effect, teachers are considered “guilty until proven innocent,” rather than the reverse.
 Indeed, the presumption of innocence that’s supposed to be a hallmark of America’s legal system (and is written into Texas law) has been subverted by an hysterical rush to judgment when it comes to sex crime allegations against children.

 If you’re a teacher falsely accused of a sex crime by a student, you don’t have to shoulder this burden alone.

-Contact the Neal Davis Law Firm today and we’ll help you schedule free and confidential legal review of your case.
+Contact the Neal Davis Law Firm today and we’ll help you schedule confidential legal review of your case.
 Let’s rub this stain out before it can spread.